DizkoDan/cyberjunx-chirpy-test/_posts/2010-12-23-at-glory-days-for-dinner-and-h.md

 ---
 id: 1502
-title: 'At glory days for dinner and h...'
+title: 'At glory days for dinner and h'
 date: '2010-12-23T20:09:23-04:00'
 author: DizkoDan
 layout: post